 1st.
 The Dulcimer

-Although the piano is classified as a string instrument due to the sound coming from the vibration from the strings however it can also be classed as a percussion instrument as the hammer strikes the strings within the mechanics of a piano.
+Although the piano is classified as a string instrument due to the sound produced by the vibrations of its strings, it can also be classified as a percussion instrument because the strings are struck by hammers, which are activated through the complex mechanics of the piano, thus generating the musical tones.
 In this sense, it is very similar to a Dulcimer.
 The Dulcimer is an instrument that originated within the Middle East and eventually made its way to Europe within the 11th century.

 A Dulcimer resembles a box with strings stretched over the top of it where a hammer is used to hit the strings to produce a sound.
 Hence why the piano is widely considered to be the ancestor of the Dulcimer.